Berkshire Hathaway Q1 2020 Earnings And Book Value Estimates

 As of 3/31, Berkshire shares have fallen similar to the overall market and the current book value of 1.19x seems compelling by recent historical standards.
 But I don't believe this signals the shares are cheap right now, because the intrinsic value of Berkshire's businesses have also been impacted, especially if we believe the market is somewhat efficient and we look at proxies to many of these businesses

-- BH Energy: Utilities Select Sector SPDR ETF (XLU) down 20% (and this would usually be a time utilities outperform!)
+- BH Energy: Utilities Select Sector SPDR ETF (XLU) down 20% (and this would usually be a time utilities outperform!).

 I liked Berkshire pre-COVID at 1.3x book more than I like Berkshire post-COVID at 1.19x.